Zero-Shot Paragraph-level Handwriting Imitation with Latent Diffusion Models: Methodology

 \subsection{Diffusion Model}

-Diffusion Models are generative models that learn a data distribution $p(x)$ to reverse a diffusion process.
+{ } Diffusion Models are generative models that learn a data distribution $p(x)$ to reverse a diffusion process.
 In this process, gradually added noise to the image results in normally distributed noise.
 It is parametrized by a Markov Chain of length $T$, which is the total number of time steps with values close to $T$, resulting in almost completely noised inputs.
 Reversing that process in the Denoising U-Net from LDM~\citep{rombach2022ldm} $\epsilon_{\Theta}(z_t,t,c)$ is done by gradually removing the noise, where $z_t$ is the noised image at time step $t$ and $c$ stands for the conditioning described in \cref{sec:conditioning}.
 We added adaptive two-dimensional positional encoding~\citep{lee20202dpe} after the first projection layer of the spatial transformers for robust runs.
-Otherwise, the model encountered challenges comprehending the global context of the input and struggled to generate the desired handwritten image.
+This idea is inspired by \ac{htr} methods~\citep{kang2022pay}, which apply positional encoding to input images.
+We hypothesise that, while sharing the same style, different regions and words in the image are somewhat independent of each other.
+Preliminary experiments showed that without this extension, the model struggled to reconstruct entire paragraphs, instead producing a jigsaw-like arrangement of strokes and lines.
 The objective of training the model parameters $\Theta$ is defined as $\mathcal{L}_{\text{LDM}} = ||\epsilon - \epsilon_\Theta(z_t, t, c)||^2_{2}$.